aaakum4/Sorta-Flipper-Zero/README.md

 This step, to be honest, was kinda cooked.
 I went in a bit over my head with this and it took wayyyy longer than I had hoped and probably needed.

-## Srep 4 - Schematic fixes and cleanup
+## Step 4 - Schematic fixes and cleanup

 After the initial schematic was complete, I spent time going back through it to fix a number of electrical and structural issues flagged by ERC.
 This step was mainly about correcting mistakes rather than adding new features.